trevorregister/regional-burn-volunteering/README.md

 * refactor controller -> use-case -> repo object destructuring to be consistent across the app.
 Look at AddLead use case as example.
 * some kind of ABAC
 * refactor update use-cases to patch only text fields (name, description, etc)
+* clients to allow for use of cross-module use-cases